 Upon a client's exit from the program, the self-reliance assessment asks the case manager to complete two additional sections: 1) a community credentials section, and 2) a supportive services section.
 The community credentials section is completed by the case manager at both first assessment and exit, and the supportive services section is completed at exit only.
 As of the end of 2007, exit questions had been completed for six clients.
 For four of those clients, the community credentials section was completed at both first assessment and exit, allowing for an analysis of change.
 A new version of the supportive services section was implemented in 2007, and those same four clients had the newer version completed for them.
-The remaining two clients did not have the community credentials section completed at exit and were assessed using the older version of the supportive services section.
+The remaining two clients did not have the community credentials section of the supportive services section.
 This section provides a brief description of exit results for those four clients.
-Between 5 and 30 months had passed between first assessment and exit for those four clients, with an average of 15 months.
+Between 5 and 30 months had passed between first assessment and exit for those of 15 months.
 Due to the small number of clients, specific results are presented only in the Appendix (Figures A1 and A2).